You Have Choices When Hiring a Process Server.

-Our local process servers are on call nationwide to serve your court documents.
-We hire our own servers to save you money and provide better service.
+Our local process servers are on call to serve your court documents.
+Our local process servers save you money and provide better quality service.

-Process servers are used in a variety of tasks such as serving summonses, subpoenas, mechanics liens, and notices, as well as sometimes document retrieval.
+Process servers are used in a variety of tasks such as serving summonses, subpoenas, mechanics liens, and notices, as well as sometimes document retrieval, when available.
 The main job of a process serving company is to serve legal documents to a defendant, a witness, records custodian, or other interested party in a court case.

 After serving any legal documents, process servers must provide the client with an affidavit to be filed by the client with their court to prove the service of process was completed.
 States vary as to whether the service of process must be notarized.

 Process servers are legally required to serve papers in the correct manner laid out by the state where the legal documents originated.
 Process serving laws vary by state, so each individual process server should be advised by his out of state client if there are any particular laws to be followed exclusive to the state of origin.